 This week on the National Security Law Podcast, we’ve got:

 This week on the National Security Law Podcast, co-hosts Bobby Chesney and Steve Vladeck are joined by Michel Paradis (lead counsel for the defense in the al-Nashiri military commission case) and Capt.
 Brian Mizer (learned counsel for the defense in that case).
 Tune in for an extensive discussion of the upcoming D.C.
 Circuit argument (Jan.
+22) in al-Nashiri, as well as for broader discussion of the state of the military commission system.

 If your New Year’s Resolution involves finding a podcast exploring the legal aspects of major national security events and institutions, we are here to help!
 Start of 2019 the right way with our first episode of the year.
 We’ve got:

 Interested in the views of Once and Future Attorney General Bill Barr on questions like the power of the president to initiate a war, remove officials, and other hot separation of powers topics?
 We read his oral history so you don’t have to, along with some other writings, and we unpack it all for you here in Episode 103.
-For good measure, we’ve also got a close look at the latest GTMO habeas litigant to attempt (vainly, we suspect) to get the attention of SCOTUS, along with notes on recent uses of force in Somalia, DRPK sanctions out of Treasury, and the arrest of the Huawei CFO in Canad

 It’s the most wonderful time of the year!
 Or at least it’s the most wonderful time of the week, for we’ve just posted the latest episode of National Security Law Podcast!
 Tune in for: